 A cancer diagnosis is a difficult, fear-inducing prospect for any patient.
-Fortunately, there are many treatment options for cancer, including chemotherapy, immunotherapy, radiation therapy and surgery.
+Fortunately, there are many effective treatment options for cancer, including chemotherapy, immunotherapy, radiation therapy and surgery.

 Unfortunately, managing cancer means coping with not only the disease, but also its side-effects – many of which may be caused by the treatments themselves.
 These include cancer-related fatigue (CRF), weight loss, insomnia and other sleep difficulties, cognitive dysfunction, and distress.

-The anthroposophic approach to cancer care is integrative, using both conventional treatments such as chemotherapy in conjunction with anthroposophic treatments designed to ease the patient’s suffering and address the damaging emotional and spiritual impact of the cancer.
+The anthroposophic approach to cancer care is integrative, using both conventional treatments such as chemotherapy in conjunction with anthroposophic treatments designed to ease the patient’s suffering and address the important emotional and spiritual impact of the cancer.

 Multiple studies have demonstrated the benefit of integrative cancer care: for example, the Society for Integrative Oncology has issued evidence guidelines on integrative therapies for specific indications during and after breast cancer treatment, including anxiety/stress, depression/mood disorders, fatigue, quality of life/physical functioning, chemotherapy‐induced nausea and vomiting, lymphedema, chemotherapy‐induced peripheral neuropathy, pain, and sleep disturbance.